Create class definitions and instantiate objects

 To create a static field named

-class is assigned a unique customer ID.
-The field is declared as a static field, which means that it’s shared among all instances of theBankCustomer
+s_nextCustomerIdfield is used to ensure that each new instance of theBankCustomerclass is assigned a unique customer ID.
+The field is declared as a static field, which means that it’s shared among all instances of theBankCustomerclass. -

 To create a static constructor that initializes the